Ze-Rax/TrackmaniaFlagRush/Mapping guide.md

 ## 1. Preparations

 Download the mapping resources and place the contents of the "GameClient" folder into your gamedata folder usually located at `My Documents/Trackmania` or `My Documents/Trackmania2020`.
 This installs the required MapType-script and items you need to create maps for FlagRush.
+The items are also available ingame in the [official FlagRush club](https://www.trackmania.com/clubs/42/items/329884).